ChapelR/serious/docs/README.md

 - Users can easily access the episode list, view the most recent episodes, or start at the beginning.
 - Support for custom CSS themes.
 - Comments via Disqus.
 Just plug in a shortname and go.
+- Support for Google Analytics; just plug in a tracking ID.
 - Highly configurable.
 - Designed for authors who may not be experienced in web development (like me!).
 - Generates a simple static web page--host it anywhere.